corrode/corrode.github.io/content/blog/compile-time-invariants.md

 which can be helpful in memory-constrained environments or in situations where dynamic allocation is not possible.

-It depends on the use-case to decide whether this is a better approach than using a `vec1`.
+It depends on your use-case to decide whether this is a better approach than using a `vec1`.
+It's fun how all of the guarantees can be enforced without any runtime overhead, though!

 ## Further Improvements